zilahir/TO00BL10-3009/README.md

 # Roadmap of implementation

 - [x] create git repo on github
-- [ ] setup the project (webpack, linters, skeleton of the application)
+- [ ] setup the project (webpack, linters, skeleton of the application, scss)
 - [ ] setup testing environment (probably with `@testing-library`)
 - [ ] create deployment process (`Github Actions` and `Netlify`)
 - [ ] create individual tickets for implementation